 Luckily, not only might reading make you live longer and help you become a better person, but it’s also a fabulous form of entertainment.
 I had an awesome month of reading in August and though I wasn’t obsessed with every single book I read, I absolutely LOVED quite a few of them.
 To the point where I rated three of them FIVE stars.
 You know I hate star reviews and also that I’m super stingy with my five star reviews, so the fact that I gave three books five stars in one month is pretty amazing.
 I’ve never read so many five star books in one month and who knows if I ever will again.

-Should we jump into it??
-(Just an FYI that links to some of the books below and my Book of the Month link are affiliate links.
-Thank you for supporting WANM!).
+Just an FYI that links to some of the books below and my Book of the Month link are affiliate links (meaning that at no extra cost to you, I will earn a commission if you click through and make a purchase) and some were gifted to me by their publishers.
+Thank you so much for supporting WANM!
 And don’t forget to follow my book Instagram account (bookstagram!) at @booksontheside!

 A Spark of Light by Jodi Picoult: Kicking things off with one of my five star books for the month!
 I’m sure many of you have preconceived notions about Jodi Picoult, but no matter how you feel about her, I urge you to read this book!
 It’s one that plays right into my above points of using reading to understand different viewpoints.
 The story takes place during a hostage situation at an abortion clinic.
 Through the book (which is told in reverse chronological order; a technique I didn’t love at first, but came around to), we get to know everyone at the clinic from the patients (some there for abortions and some there for other reasons), the doctor and nurses, the protestors, and the man holding everyone hostage.
 We learn why they’re there and what may have happened in their pasts that led them to have the beliefs that they do today.
 No matter where you stand on the pro-choice/pro-life issue, I think it’s always difficult to understand why people on the other side believe what they do, but I think it’s important to try because that’s the only way we can come together.
 And while I won’t lie and say this book is totally unbiased, it does a good job of showing different viewpoints.
 And in the process, it told a story that sucked me right in and made me want to keep turning the pages.
 A Spark of Light’s official pub date is October 2, but you can pre-order it now. (thanks to the publisher for my copy of this book!)